Sha’ban

 Remember, it’s not just about the big events, but also the small acts of kindness and devotion that matter most.

-So, grab the colouring page, sit down with your kids, and enjoy learning together about the month of Sha’ban!
+So, grab the colouring page, sit down with your kids, and enjoy learning together about the important events taken place in Sha’ban!

 May this month bring you and your family peace, joy, and blessings.